 The construction of ceremonial earthworks and burial mounds began in the Late Archaic in the Southeast with the most impressive being Poverty Point in Louisiana (Figure 17).
 To the north of Tennessee, the Early Woodland Adena culture included burial mounds that contained tombs of probable lineage founders and burials of other kin.
 Although no Early Woodland burial mounds have been found in Tennessee, there are burials that have been found that show Adena influence in artifacts and the inclusion of body parts from multiple individuals, presumably kin.

 Two sites in the Middle Woodland period stand out in Tennessee.
-One, the Pinson site in Jackson County, is a 395 acre complex consisting of at least 12 mounds (the largest is 72 feet high – Figure 18), a large geometric embankment, and habitation areas.
+One, the Pinson site in Madison County, is a 395 acre complex consisting of at least 12 mounds (the largest is 72 feet high – Figure 18), a large geometric embankment, and habitation areas.
 Most were built between 2000 – 1800 YBP.
 The burial mounds contain tombs of apparent high status individuals that may indicate an emerging chiefdom.
 The second site is Old Stone Fort in Coffee County which is a 50 acre plateau enclosed by 4,600 feet of stone and earthen embankments (Figure 19).
 Excavations suggest the enclosure functioned as a sacred space and the orientation of the entrance walls toward the summer solstice may indicate a celestial function.

 Middle Woodland cultures in Tennessee were engaged in some interaction with the Hopewell culture to the north.
 Excavations at Pinson in West Tennessee and at Icehouse Bottom in East Tennessee yielded pottery and stone tools of Ohio Hopewell origin.
 These sites were part of a broader exchange system among Middle Woodland peoples that reached as far south as Crystal River, Florida.